 However, this should be done with caution.
 Otherwise, it may end up harming your fish.
 Professional or expert help you may take to deal with this issue.

 Using commercial medication is also a great alternative.
-If you are confused about what caused the fish ailment using the commercial medication can help you to treat any illness.
+If you are confused about what caused the fish ailment using commercial medication can help you to treat any illness.

 However, it’s always better to use the medication for the disease you’re sure of.
 You can get fish medications from a local pet store or online.